JimGalvan/BacklogrWeb/README.md

 1. Open http://localhost:4200 — the sign-in screen loads.
 2. Sign in with GitHub.
 You are redirected back to the app with a workspace.
-3. Open a ticket, then the **Insights** panel, choose **Refinement**, and press **Run**.
+3. Open a ticket, select **Refinement Findings**, and press **Run**.

-Expected output: the analysis streams in progressively and settles into four sections — Open Questions, Scope Clarifications, Risks & Edge Cases, and Acceptance Criteria Gaps.
-If a repository is connected and finished indexing, the findings reference actual files from it.
+Expected output: Backlogr returns up to five atomic findings ordered by likely implementation impact.
+Each finding identifies a specific problem, its supporting evidence, the decision the team still needs to make, a suggested clarification, and a verification rule.
+If an indexed Source is selected as ticket context, code-grounded findings reference validated files that can be inspected under **Relevant Files**.

 If insights fail while the rest of the app works, the backend is reachable but its AI provider is not — check `OPENAI_API_KEY` on the backend.